stBecker/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * a learning rate of 0.001,
 * 10 epochs with a batch size of 128,
 * mu = 0 and sigma = 0.1 for the truncated normal distribution of the weights,
-* a keep probability of 0.75 for the dropout,
+* a keep probability of 0.5 for the dropout,
-* the balanced training data described above.
+* the balanced training data described above (86,000 images, 2,000 from each traffic sign class).

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.997
-* validation set accuracy of 0.946
+* validation set accuracy of 0.961
-* test set accuracy of 0.937
+* test set accuracy of 0.938

 We started with the vanilla LeCun CNN from the lecture, only adapting the output vector to the different number of labels.
 Changing the number of epochs and the batch size did not improve the validation accuracy to a satisfactory level, so we tried to feed grayscaled images to the model.